named-data/ndn-svs/README.md

 ## License

-ndn-svs is an open source project licensed under the GPL version 3.
+ndn-svs is an open source project licensed under the LGPL version 2.1.
 See [`COPYING.md`](COPYING.md) for more information.